FastFilter/xor_singleheader/README.md

 is not important to have a good hash function, but collision should be unlikely (~1/2^64).

-You can use either the xor8 filter...
+You can use either the xor8 filter... (false-positive rate of about 0.3 %)

 ```
 uint64_t *big_set = ...